ARC Raiders

 Progression and crafting

-Character development in ARC Raiders is tied to activities during raids: experience is earned for any damage dealt, loot collection, and world exploration up to level 75.
-Skill points are distributed across three branches — Endurance (health and stamina), Agility (reduces stamina consumption), and Survival (maximum weight, chance of finding items, crafting during raids) — and this choice is final, as there is no option to redistribute.
+Character development in ARC Raiders is tied to activities during the raid: experience is earned for any damage dealt, loot collection, and world exploration up to level 75.
+Skill points are distributed across three branches—Stamina (health and endurance), Agility (reduces stamina consumption), and Survival (maximum weight, item find chance, crafting during a raid)—and this choice is final, as there is no option for redistribution.

 The competitive aspect is revealed in seasonal ranking races lasting about 38 days.
 Progress on the leaderboard is counted only upon successful evacuation, while night raids and special events double the points earned.
 The most effective players, capable of surviving and completing tasks, receive the title of "Local Legend" and unique visual rewards by the end of the season.